"As I Began to Love Myself": A Wonderful Poem by Charlie Chaplin

 To wake us up to the complex paradoxes of our world.
 A place where only human, psychological strengths can confront senselessness, inequality, or evil.

 We see something like that in “The Great Dictator.”
 It’s where he invites us to connect with ourselves and all other human beings.
 To defend not just our rights but the rights of our planet.
+Even today Chaplin’s legacy is very present.
+In fact, it will always be necessary.

 Because the lessons given in the tragicomedy are the ones that make us think the most.
-And poems like “As I Began to Love Myself,” are gifts for our heart, direct invitations to better ourselves.
+And poems like “As I Began to Love Myself,” are gifts for our hearts, direct invitations to better ourselves.

 As I Began to Love Myself, Charlie Chaplin

-As I began to love myself I understood that at any circumstance, I am in the right place at the right time, and everything happens at the exactly right moment.
+As I began to love myself I understood that in any circumstance, I am in the right place at the right time, and everything happens at the exactly right moment.
 So I could be calm.
 Today I call it “SELF-CONFIDENCE.”

 As I began to love myself I found that anguish and emotional suffering are only warning signs that I was living against my own truth.
 Today, I know, this is “AUTHENTICITY.”